-Heel grounders discharge static from a person to ground by connecting the person to a grounded walking surface.
-A heel grounder is made from a conductive material and is worn on each shoe.
+Heel grounders eliminate static from a person by creating a path-to-ground for those static charges.
+A heel grounder is made from a conductive material and is worn on each shoe and must be used with a grounded ESD floor.
 A conductive ribbon placed inside the wearer’s shoe or sock makes electrical contact with the skin through perspiration.
 The ribbon is joined to a resistor which limits current should accidental exposure to electricity that may occur.
 The other end of the resistor is joined to a conductive sole.
-This sole contacts a grounded ESD floor mat or ESD flooring system.
+This sole contacts a grounded ESD floor mat or ESD flooring system and creates a path-to-ground for static charges.
 Heel grounders should be worn on both feet to maintain ground contact while walking.
 UL and OSHA recommends a minimum of 1 megohm resistance to ground (RTG) in order to limit current for safety purposes.

 Types of Heel Grounders?